Josh-Wagner1/Milestone1_Group59/Project Plan.md

      - **Nutrition Level Filter**: Allows users to filter foods by nutritional content levels—low, mid, and high—based on various nutrients like fat, protein, carbohydrates, and nutritional density.
      - **Food Calculator** : Allows users to input a serving size of a food in grams and the Calculator displays the total nutrient composition of that serving.

-   - Security and data protection measures to ensure compliance with relevant standards.

 2. **Data Analysis:**
    Accurate integration and processing of data from the Comprehensive Nutritional Food Database, covering a wide range of nutritional metrics, including: